11 Different Types of Shower Heads

 While most types of shower heads are mounted to a short neck that comes directly out of the wall, a rain shower head takes a different approach.
 This type of shower head sits directly above your head and pours water straight down, imitating a rainstorm.
 For many, this is an extremely relaxing experience and can help make shower time a stress-relieving escape.
 Moreover, it adds a lot to the looks of the shower since rain shower heads tend to be quite elegant.

 However, rain showers still have their drawbacks.
 First, they don’t usually have many spray options to choose from, often only providing a single spray pattern.
-They’re also a low-pressure shower head, so it’s harder to rinse off and you won’t get the massaging feeling of high water pressure on your skin and muscles.
+They’re also a low-pressure type of shower head, so it’s harder to rinse off and you won’t get the massaging feeling of high water pressure on your skin and muscles.
 Finally, these are one of the more difficult shower heads to install.
 Often, they’re installed directly into the ceiling.
 This is the best-looking approach, but it’s also the most difficult and labor-intensive, and therefore, the most expensive.
 An alternative is to use a long neck that will raise and extend your shower head from the wall.

 4. High-Pressure Shower Heads

 If you’ve ever felt that your shower was just dribbling on you and you can’t seem to wash off the soap and shampoo, you may be dealing with a low-pressure shower head.
-The solution is to use a high-pressure shower head instead.
+The solution is to use a high-pressure type of shower head instead.
 You’ll find it easier to rinse off, plus, the high-pressure feels great on your skin while it gently massages you all over.
 On the other hand, you will be consuming more water with every shower, which will add up over weeks and months.
 This will result in higher water bills as your usage increases.
 For those who are heavily concerned about the environment, the extra waste may not be worth the improvement.

 5. Eco-Performance Shower Head

 Are you concerned about your environmental impact?
 How about your rising water bills?
 If so, then you may consider an eco-performance shower head.
 These are designed to use far less water than traditional shower heads by operating at lower pressures.
-While many shower heads use up to 2.5 GPM of water, eco-performance shower heads can use as little as 1.5 GPM.
+While many types of shower heads use up to 2.5 GPM of water, eco-performance shower heads can use as little as 1.5 GPM.
 Over the course of the average eight-minute shower, this adds up to eight gallons of water saved.
 If you extrapolate that for a full year, you’ll be conserving nearly 3,000 gallons of water.

 6. Shower Panels